mshanken/code-guide/README.md

 This document not only highlights HTML, CSS and JS [code guide](https://github.com/mshanken/code-guide) but also brings a .editconfig file for your editor to standarized how we write HTML/CSS/JS, lint files (htmllint/csslint/jslint) to run with your preffered task runner (grunt/gult) and sample files so you can modify and use in your next web project like human.txt, sitemap, browserconfig.xml (to define pinned site customizations for windows), crossdomain.xml, robots.txt.

 # How contribute
-Clone/Fork this project, cd into it then run `harp server _site`, use your browser to preview the site [localhost:9000](http://localhost:9000) dig in the _site/public/ and read the index file to add/delete/update
+Clone/Fork this project, cd into it, then run `grunt server _site`, use your browser to preview the site [localhost:9000](http://localhost:9000) dig in the _site/public/ and read the index file to add/delete/update

 # New
 1. A theme builder, create your own css file with this tool using less.